 Intensive backgrounds are done on all applicants.
 A criminal history, driving history and employment history are done during each background investigation.
 Candidates are then given a truth verification test, physical examination, psychological test and an entrance screening examination.

 For additional information concerning the police officer application and hiring process, contact The City of Margate Human Resources Department.
-For additional information regarding the position of police officer or any other positions within the police department, contact Background Investigator Dean Williams.
+For additional information regarding the position of police officer or any other positions within the police department, contact Background Investigator Rodriguez.